 6. Is edrone compliant with RODO?

-We have implemented and apply all required technical and organizational measures to ensure the correct application of the Regulation of the European Parliament and the Council of the European Union (UE) 2016/679 of 27 April 2016 on the protection of individuals with regard to the processing of personal data.
+We have implemented and applied all required technical and organizational measures to ensure the correct application of the Regulation of the European Parliament and the Council of the European Union (UE) 2016/679 of 27 April 2016 on the protection of individuals with regard to the processing of personal data.
 We also keep up with any changes in data protection and e-commerce laws, which we will keep you informed of.

-7. Do customers have to agree to receive messages from edrone?
+7. Do customers have to agree to receive messages from edrone

 edrone is not the administrator of the personal data you entrust to us for processing.
 Therefore, the person to whom the messages will be sent should give such consent only to the administrator, so to your company.